 - About Us

 9*Lewis Henry Douglass was born on this date in 1840.
 He was a Black typesetter, soldier, teacher, and administrator.

-He was born in New Bedford, Massachusetts, the oldest son of Frederick Douglass and his first wife Anna Murray Douglass.
-He was well educated and as a boy apprenticed, in Rochester, New York, as a typesetter for his father's newspapers The North Star and Douglass' Weekly.
+He was born in New Bedford, Massachusetts, the oldest son of Frederick Douglass and his first wife, Anna Murray Douglass.
+He was well educated and, as a boy apprenticed, in Rochester, New York, as a typesetter for his father's newspapers, The North Star and Douglass' Weekly.

 He joined the Union Army on March 25, 1863.
 He fought with the 54th Massachusetts Infantry Regiment.
 Shortly after joining the army, Douglass attained the rank of Sergeant Major, the highest rank a Black man could reach.
-He took part in the Battle of Grimball's Landing (second James Island battle), the Second Battle of Fort Wagner, and the Battle of Olustee.
+He took part in the Battle of Grimball's Landing (the second James Island battle), the Second Battle of Fort Wagner, and the Battle of Olustee.
 At the Second Battle of Fort Wagner, half of his regiment was killed, but this battle turned the public's attention toward the sacrifices made by Blacks in the war.
 Douglass was also wounded in the Second Battle of Fort Wagner and became ill, forcing him to be medically discharged from the army in 1864.

 He said: “It is a sorry, though true, fact that whatever this government controls, injustice to dark races prevails.
-The people of Cuba, Porto Rico [sic], Hawaii and Manila know it well as do the wronged Indian and the outraged black man in the United States.”
-Lewis Douglass had a stroke in 1904 that greatly impacted his health and died four years later on September 19, 1908, at the age of 67.
+The people of Cuba, Porto Rico [sic], Hawaii, and Manila know it well as do the wronged Indian and the outraged black man in the United States.”
+Lewis Douglass had a stroke in 1904 that greatly impacted his health, and died four years later, on September 19, 1908, at the age of 67.